 Krista first joined the Forest Home Animal Clinic in September 2008 as part of the Kennel Staff for Daycamp and Boarding while she was finishing up her Bachelors of Art in Music.
 In 2010 she left the clinic to follow other interests while she went to graduate school to obtain her Masters in Business Administration.

-Her love for working with animals, love of the clinic, and the clinic family brought her back in October 2016 where she works in reception and is training to be a veterinary assistant.
+Her love for working with animals, love of the clinic, and the clinic family brought her back in October 2016 where she works as a receptionist and veterinary assistant.
 Her dream for the future is to combine her business degree with her love for animals and veterinary experience.
 Krista has always had a passion for animals and was raised in a house that had variety of pets from many types of rodents and reptiles to cats and dogs that she was either responsible or helped cared for.

-Krista’s current furry family consists only of her wonderful heinz 57 mix puppy, Kody, as she is kept busy raising her son Alex with her husband Bill all while renovating their family home.
+Krista’s furry family consists of her wonderful heinz 57 mix puppies, Kody (in photo) and Harli.
+She is also kept busy raising her son Alex with her husband Bill all while renovating their family home.
 In her free time she enjoys spending time with her family and friends, agility training, and competitions with Kody, reading, and fishing.